Chlorie/Chlorie/README.md

 </p>

 About Myself
-- **PhD student** at Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS)
+- **PhD student** at Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
-- Researching on **machine learning / data mining**
+- Researching on **machine learning / data mining**.
-- Novice programmer, especially **loves the C++ language**, also likes a few other languages like C#, I don't like dynamic typed languages very much *(cough Python cough)* but sometimes has to use them to get jobs done
+- Novice programmer, especially **loves the C++ language**, also likes a few other languages like C#, I don't like dynamic typed languages very much *(cough Python cough)* but sometimes has to use them to get jobs done.
-- Loves computer language features and quirks (I heard you say "template meta-programming"?)
+- Loves computer language features and quirks.
+(I heard you say "template meta-programming"?)
-- Personal side projects are started at a regular basis ~~(mainly for procrastination)~~ but seldom finished 😢
+- Personal side projects are started at a regular basis ~~(mainly for procrastination)~~ but seldom finished... 😢
 - Loves playing games, especially rhythm games!
+Also some nice indie games like Celeste.